alan-turing-institute/TuringDataStories/README.md

 This project was initially formed by a desire to contribute and advance to the analysis of government COVID-19 data.

 As part of this process we recognised that government reporting of COVID-19 data was not always in the most accessible format.
-We also recognised that especially during these times, many invididuals may be interested in developing their technical skills in an impactful way, but not know where to start.
+We also recognised that especially during these times, many individuals may be interested in developing their technical skills in an impactful way, but not know where to start.

 Our goal was therefore to help provide educational data science content that would guide the user through the process of making the data accessible, to using the data for analysis.